 By Dr. Mercola

-Just as organic, chemical-free food is an integral part of a healthy lifestyle, organic clothing is also an important factor for both your health and that of the environment.
+Just as organic food is an integral part of a healthy lifestyle, organic clothing is also an important factor for both your health and that of the environment.

 The importance of buying organic when it comes to your clothing lies in what the clothing does not contain, specifically nonylphenol ethoxylates (NPEs).